-Of the hotels operated by the Company to December 31, 2014, 96 operated under an operating arrangement that the Company carries out by executing hotel operating and brand licensing contracts.
+Of the hotels operated by the Company to December 31, 2015, 111 (6 with franchise contracts and another contract changed from leased to managed before the 2015 closing) operated under an operating arrangement that the Company carries out by executing hotel operating and brand licensing contracts.
 The Company's operating and financial conditions may be adversely affected to the extent that hotel operating and brand licensing contracts which are about to expire are not renewed or are renewed on less favorable terms, or otherwise, if new hotel operating and brand licensing contracts are not executed.
-Furthermore, under determined operating contracts, the Company guarantees a minimum revenue to the owner of the hotel otherwise the owner may discontinue contracting the Company's services if certain hotel performance standards are not met.
+Furthermore, under determined operating contracts, the Company guarantees a minimum revenue to the owner of the hotel otherwise the owner may discontinue contracting the Company's services, if certain hotel performance standards are not met.
 However, this does not mean that the Company breached the operating contract.
 To date, no hotel operating contract has been anticipatorily terminated due to the previous circumstance.